 Aided by Dutch forces the Fort was taken on behalf of Alexander Achenbach, a German lawyer from Aachen who proclaimed himself Prime Minister of Sealand.
-Michael is held prisoner, he's released & dumped on a beach in Holland, making his way home & joined the party that liberated Sealand & in turn kept Putz one of the invaders prisoner
+Michael is held prisoner, he's released & dumped on a beach in Holland, making his way home and joined the party that liberated Sealand and in turn kept Putz one of the invaders prisoner

 Roy shows the German prisoners (Press Picture Unknown)

 Sealand 1978 Michael, Joan, Roy, Captain John Crewdson, Gordon Wilkinson (Willy) & Barry Harcus

 Michael 'This with the exception of Mum of course is the team that carried out helicopter assault.'
 'John Crewdson the pilot who had flown in many Bond films but was very proud that this was the first time people had been pointing real guns at him!'
 'Willy my best mate, Barry a good friend plus John and Gordon all sadly no longer alive'